osexpert/ccs32clara-chademo/readme.md

 There is a welding detection logic that check if supply voltage is 12 volt (or more), _before_ adapter contactor is closed, in case, the contactor is probably stuck.
 You will see this in the log, at the end (or search for "welding").
 The car will also most likely (at least it did for me), display a warning and say the EV need service, and car was put into turtle mode!
 I used LeafSpy Pro to clear the DTCs, else I would probably had to go to a garage!
 So yes, it happened to me.
 Not sure why, if it was by chance or if my firmware has a problem.
 So I suggest traveling with a CAN BT dongle, LeafSpy Pro and a multimeter, at least I do.
 Be warned.
+Update: charging will now stop if it detect a welded contactor: < 12 volt when starting and > 12 volt before setting d2, before adapter contactor is closed.
+This can only mean that contactor is welded closed.

 Original firmware:
 Original firmware seems to be based on open-plc-utils.
 I think it uses a rtos of some kind, with a preemtive scheduler.